New Evidence Jesus Never Existed, Atheist Historian Says In New ‘Jesus: Mything In Action’ Book Series

 Jesus never existed.
-With Easter Sunday approaching, a new trilogy of books by a noted atheist historian now makes that stunning case in even stronger terms than in the same author’s previous book which sent shockwaves of controversy through both the Christian and atheist communities.
+With Easter Sunday approaching, a new trilogy of books by a noted atheist historian now makes that stunning case in even stronger terms than in the same author’s previous book, which sent shockwaves of controversy through both the Christian and atheist communities.
 David Fitzgerald presented his initial evidence that there was no historical Jesus in his 2010 book, Nailed: 10 Christian Myths That Show Jesus Never Existed at All.
 But seven years later, Fitzgerald says that his evidence that Jesus never existed has grown even more convincing.

-In fact, Fitzgerald says that he has accumulated so much evidence that the existence of Jesus was nothing more than a fabricated myth, that it took not one, not two but three books to present all of his new findings.
-His new three-book series is titled, Jesus: Mything in Action.
+In fact, Fitzgerald says that he has accumulated so much evidence that the existence of Jesus was nothing more than a fabricated myth, that it took not one, not two, but three books to present all of his new findings.
+His new three-book series is titled Jesus: Mything in Action.

 According to Fitzgerald, the first tipoff that no actual, historical figure identifiable as Jesus even existed is the fact that, he says, the gospels of the New Testament depict not a single Jesus — but several.